anitape/vue-in-wordpress-theme/frontend/README.md

 ## 5. Informing Vue about the Mount Point in WordPress

 Finally, to load the Vue project in WordPress, you need to tell Vue where to mount itself.
 This can be done by specifying the WordPress DOM element in <b><i>main.js</b></i> file of your Vue project.
-The following example allows to use reusable Vue components in DOM elements whose id is <i>app</i>.
+The following example allows to use reusable Vue components in DOM elements whose id is ```app```.

 ```
 import { createApp } from 'vue/dist/vue.esm-bundler';